MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/network-security-perimeter.md

 ## Regions

-Azure Network Security Perimeter is in public preview and available in the following 6 regions.
-It's not available in the following regions:
+Azure Network Security Perimeter is currently in public preview and available in the following 6 regions:

 - East US
 - East US 2